2019 Major League Baseball postseason: (2) Atlanta Braves vs. (3) St. Louis Cardinals

 This was the fifth postseason meeting between the Cardinals and Braves.
 The Cardinals defeated the Braves in five games to advance to the NLCS for the first time since 2014.

 The Cardinals took Game 1 in an offensive slugfest.
-Mike Foltynewicz pitched seven innings of shutout ball in Game 2 as the Braves won 3-0 to take a 2–0 series lead headed to St. Louis.
+Mike Foltynewicz pitched seven innings of shutout ball in Game 2 as the Braves won 3-0 to tie the series at 1-1 headed to St. Louis.
 In Game 3, the Cardinals led 1-0 after eight innings, but the Braves put up three unanswered runs in the top of the ninth, capped off by a two-run RBI single from Adam Duvall, to take the series lead.
 Game 4 went into extra innings, and would be won by the Cardinals thanks to a sacrifice fly from Yadier Molina, sending the series back to Atlanta.
 In Game 5, the Cardinals struck with ten runs in the top of the first as they prevailed in a blowout win to advance to the NLCS.

 With the win, the Cardinals moved up to 4–1 against the Braves in the postseason, having won in 1982, 2000, and 2012.
 To date, this is the last time the Cardinals won a playoff series.